Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Introduction

-In this study, we provide the first theoretical evidence that affirmatively answers this question: by leveraging in-context learning, a single adversarially pretrained transformer can robustly adapt to multiple unseen tasks without any adversarial or even standard training, i.e., any parameter updates.
-In-context learning has emerged as a remarkable property of large language models, enabling them to adapt to new tasks from a few input--output demonstrations in the prompt without any parameter updates~\cite{ICL}.
-While in-context learning has been extensively studied in the standard adaptation literature~\cite{garg2022can,akyurek2023learning,von2023transformers,dai2023can}, we present the first theoretical analysis of its robust adaptation capabilities.
+In this study, we present the first theoretical analysis suggesting that adversarially pretrained transformers can serve as universally robust foundation models.
+Specifically, we show that single-layer linear transformers, after adversarial pretraining across a variety of classification tasks, can generalize robustly to previously unseen classification tasks through in-context learning~\citep{ICL} from clean demonstrations.
+Namely, these transformers achieve robust adaptation without requiring additional adversarial examples or training.
+In-context learning is a transformer capability that enables efficient adaptation to new tasks from a few input--output demonstrations in the prompt, without any parameter updates.

-Specifically, we investigate single-layer transformers with linear self-attention.
-These models are adversarially pretrained on diverse datasets, encouraging them to adaptively develop generalization capabilities from demonstrations rather than merely memorizing individual datasets, i.e., encouraging in-context learning ability.
-During the evaluation, we assess whether the models can correctly classify adversarially perturbed queries when presented with only clean demonstrations.
-Our analysis builds upon the conceptual framework of robust and non-robust features: natural data contain class-discriminative, human-interpretable robust features and imperceptible yet predictive non-robust features; adversarial perturbations deceive models by manipulating non-robust features~\cite{tsipras2019robustness,NRF}.

-As a result, we provide the first theoretical verification that an adversarially trained single-layer transformer can robustly generalize to multiple unseen tasks through in-context learning, while standard transformers fail to do so.
-Our result indicates that standard transformers focus on both robust and non-robust features, leading to vulnerability, whereas adversarially trained transformers prioritize robust features over non-robust features, making them resistant to adversarial manipulation of non-robust features.
-We also quantify the impact of redundant input dimensions---features that are irrelevant to prediction but are typically exploited by attackers---and prove that adversarially trained transformers are less susceptible to attacks through these dimensions than their standard counterparts.

-Besides these positive findings, we also identify several limitations.
-First, although universally robust classifiers exist, universally robust single-layer transformers do not exist under certain conditions.
-While these conditions are satisfied only when the number of non-robust dimensions significantly exceeds that of robust dimensions and are unrealistic, they highlight the limitation of single-layer transformers.
-Second, adversarially trained transformers exhibit lower clean accuracy than their standard counterparts, i.e., an accuracy--robustness trade-off.
-Lastly, adversarially trained models require a larger in-context sample size to achieve comparable clean accuracy.
+Our analysis builds upon the conceptual framework of robust features (class-discriminative and human-interpretable) and non-robust features (human-imperceptible yet predictive)~\citep{tsipras2019robustness,NRF}.
+Based on this framework, we show that adversarially pretrained single-layer linear transformers can adaptively focus on robust features within each downstream task, rather than non-robust or non-predictive features, thereby achieving universal robustness.
+This framework also reveals that universal robustness holds under mild conditions, except in an unrealistic scenario where non-robust features overwhelmingly outnumber robust ones.